christianhaitian/nullos/README.md

 # nullos

 Fast-booting OS that is barely tuned from debian bullseye.
 There are 2 flavors: pi (for 32bit pi devices) and rk (for RK handheld devices, like the RG351V.)

-In order to use it, you will need docker & qemu.
+I have stopped working on pi for now, but will probly come back to it.

 ## rk